Which country is cheaper, the USA or Belgium?

 Los Angeles: The city has an eclectic list of monuments and museums.
 Notable landmarks include the famous Hollywood sign, Griffith Observatory, the Getty Center, and the Petersen Automotive Museum.

-Chicago: Some of the most famous are the Art Institute of Chicago, Adler Planetarium, and the Museum of Science and Industry.
+Chicago: There are countless landmarks, museums, and iconic sights in the area.
+Some of the most famous are the Art Institute of Chicago, Adler Planetarium, and the Museum of Science and Industry.
 Notable landmarks include the famous Willis Tower - formerly the Sears Tower, Buckingham Fountain, and the iconic Cloud Gate (the bean).

 San Francisco: The city's landmarks are as diverse as the people who live there.
 The most recognizable landmark is the famous Golden Gate Bridge, but visitors also enjoy seeing Alcatraz Island, the Legion of Honor, the Palace of Fine Arts, as well as the small but fascinating Cable Car Museum.